CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 ** Construction phase and preparation for use **

 During the construction phase, all protective measures assessed as necessary in the planning phase must be implemented.
-During the construction phase, the measures INF.1.M 10 Compliance with relevant standards and regulations and INF.1.M 3 Compliance with fire protection regulations must always be applied.
+During the construction phase the measures INF.1.M 10 Compliance with relevant standards and regulations and INF.1.M 3 Compliance with fire protection regulations must always be applied.
 INF.1.M 13 Arrangements for access to distribution boards and INF.1.M 12 key management must be defined at the latest when moving into a building.
 Likewise, an access control and an access control concept according to INF.1.M 7 access control and control is required.

 ** Building use **